-- Alternately, use the wheelbarrow to raise seedlings or propagate cuttings away from rabbits and slugs.
+- Alternately, use the wheelbarrow to raise seedlings or propagate cuttings away from rabbits and slugs or snails.

 - Love seasonal decorating?
 Place your wheelbarrow by an entry way and enjoy decorating it to suit the seasons all year-round.
 Pansies, pumpkins, and wintery greenery are all options.